grammyjs/website/site/docs/guide/filter-queries.md

 This allows for over 650 different filters to be used, and we may add more over time.
 Every valid filter can be auto-completed in your code editor.
-Hence, you can simply type `bot.on('')`, open auto-complete, and search through all queries by typing something.
+Hence, you can simply type `bot.on("")`, open auto-complete, and search through all queries by typing something.

 ![Filter Query Search](/filter-query-search.png)